pinobatch/numism/docs/gb_emu_testing.md

 ### Clocking APU via DIV

 The APU's sequencer controls the speed of sweep, envelope, and length counter.
-It receives a 512 Hz clock from DIV.
-So I wrote a coin that writes to DIV roughly every 660 cycles to keep DIV from reaching high enough to clock the APU's sequencer.
-As expected, the usual suspects (VBA, Goomba, KiGB, rew., No$gmb) all fail.
+It receives a 512 Hz clock from DIV, implemented as a falling edge detector on a DIV bit that stays low for 1024 M-cycles and high for 1024 M-cycles.
+I wrote a coin that writes to DIV roughly every 660 cycles to keep DIV from counting high enough to clock the APU's sequencer.
+Low-tier emulators (VBA, Goomba, KiGB, rew., No$gmb) all fail.
 It's also my first coin that distinguishes VBA-M (fail) from mGBA (pass).

 ### Echo RAM

-Echo RAM at $E000-$FDFF is a mirror of most of WRAM at $C000-$DFFF.
+Echo RAM at $E000-$FDFF is a mirror of most of WRAM at $C000-$DDFF.
 Some mappers incompletely decode SRAM at $A000 using A13, not A14.
 On these cartridges, writes to echo RAM go to both WRAM and SRAM, and reads from echo RAM produce a bus conflict as both memories